-The Board believes that investment in the diverse markets of the region promises attractive long-term capital and income growth.
-It further considers that the structure of the Company as a UK listed investment trust, with an independent Board of Directors, is well suited to meeting this aim.
+The Board believes that investment in European growth companies provides the opportunity for long term capital growth.
+It further considers that the structure of the Company as a UK listed investment trust, with an independent Board, is well suited to meeting this aim.

-The Company is invested in a diversified portfolio which is expected to consist of approximately 30 to 50 securities.
-The Company may not invest more than 10% of the value of the portfolio in any one individual stock at the time of investment
+The Company is invested in a diversified portfolio of between 30 to 60 European securities.

+The Company may not invest more than 10% of total assets in any one individual stock at the time of investment.

 The Board recognises that investment in some European countries can be riskier than in others.
 Investment risks are diversified through holding a wide range of securities in different countries and industrial sectors.
-No more than 10% of the value of the portfolio in aggregate may be held in securities in those countries which are not included in the FTSE All-World European indices.
+The Company has the ability to invest in securities that are listed in countries which are not included in the FTSE Europe ex UK Index, where these securities have a meaningful connection with continental Europe.

 The Board has the authority to hedge the Company's exposure to movements in the rate of exchange of currencies, principally the euro, in which the Company's investments are denominated, against sterling, its reporting currency.
-However, it is not generally the Board's practice to do this and the portfolio is not currently hedged.
+Up to 10% of total assets, as measured at the time of initial investment, can be invested in unlisted investments.